dezrenmikell/reactState/README.md

 * Not quite what we expected to see?
 There's a little bit more going on here than we previously described.
 Let's explore what this function is doing:

-  * First, we are creating a new variable that is a copy of our `state` value.
-In the same line of code, we are flipping this value, so that our new variable contains the opposite of our current state value.
+  * First, we are creating a new variable that is the opposite of what is currently in our `editSaleItem` value.

   In other words, we are flipping our "toggle" and storing the value as a new variable, while using the same variable name as the property on our `state`.